open-education-hub/operating-systems/content/chapters/software-stack/lab/content/arena.md

 ## Common Functions

 Enter the `support/common-functions/` folder and go through the practice items below.
-If you get stuck, take a sneak peak at the solutions in the `solution/common-functions/` folder.
+If you get stuck, take a sneak peek at the solutions in the `solution/common-functions/` folder.

 1. Update the `putchar()` function in `main_printf.c` to implement a buffered functionality of `printf()`.
    Characters passed via the `putchar()` call will be stored in a predefined static global buffer.